One Moment of Humanity

-"One Moment of Humanity" is the third episode of the second series of Space: 1999 (and the twenty-seventh overall episode of the programme).
+"One Moment of Humanity" is the fourth episode of the second series of Space: 1999 (and the 28th overall episode of the programme).
 The screenplay was written by Tony Barwick; the director was Charles Crichton.
 The original title was "One Second of Humanity".
 The final shooting script is dated 12 February 1976.
 Live-action filming took place Thursday 4 March 1976 through Wednesday 17 March 1976.